craigpalermo/chitteru/README.md

 changes made to this file will not come into effect until the server is restarted.

+Note: Team member photos should be 260x260 pixels to keep the design consistent.

 ### Adding promo codes
 TBD